PehJiaYuan/Pizza-Sales-Analysis/README.md

 <div align="left"><img src="images/total_pizza_sold.png"/></div>![image]

-Total pizzas sold is a fundamental metric that directly reflects product demand.
-It provides insights into consumption patterns and helps in inventory management and production planning.
-Understanding total pizzas sold enables businesses to meet customer demand efficiently.
+Total pizzas sold is a fundamental metric that reflects product demand.
+It provides insights into consumption patterns and aids in inventory management and production planning.
+By understanding total pizzas sold, it allows businesses to better meet consumer demand.

 + __Total Orders:__